-Our Clinical Research Coordinator, Mary Ellen McNeal, BSN, RN, manages the clinical studies here at GI For Kids.
-She works hand-in-hand with our physicians, nurses, and other medical staff to ensure that studies are conducted safely and according to the set protocols.
-She also communicates with regulatory bodies such as Institutional Review Boards (IRBs) and with each study’s sponsor.
-Mary Ellen works directly with patients and their parents to make sure everyone understands what they are being asked to do and that they know we are here to help every step of the way.
-If you would like to learn more about our research, please give Mary Ellen a call at (865) 546-3998.
+Our Clinical Research Coordinator, PJ Patterson, manages the clinical studies here at GI For Kids.
+He works hand-in-hand with our physicians, nurses, and other medical staff to ensure that studies are conducted safely and according to the set protocols.
+He also communicates with regulatory bodies such as Institutional Review Boards (IRBs) and with each study’s sponsor.
+PJ works directly with patients and their parents to make sure everyone understands what they are being asked to do and that they know we are here to help every step of the way.
+If you would like to learn more about our research, please give PJ Patterson a call at (865) 546-3998.

 Our Research Studies